fefas/blog.fefas.net/_posts/2018-04-15-clean-code-bullshit-or-common-sense.md

 Clean code, aka having care for code, aka testing first, is the way to achieve a software the business can truthly grow with.
-Let's study, let's improve our craft, let's learn how to manage the rush.
+Let's study, let's improve our craft, let's learn how to manage the rush!

-> As developers, it's our responsability to write clean code... that isn't to
+> As developers, it's our responsability to write clean code... that isn't about
-> achieve the goal of tomorrow faster, that is to achieve the goal of the next
+> achieving the goal of tomorrow faster, that is about achieving the goal of the
-> year faster and also safer...
+> next year faster and safer...

 Have you ever asked yourself what your manager expects from you?
 Would you guess short time result or long time result?